jechtom/led-screen/README.md

 ### Command `SET FRAMES`

-Defines frame or animation frames built from references to specific banks and shows it on display.
+Defines frame or animation frames (up to 25) built from references to specific banks and starts with rendering it on display.

 ```
 Host sends command: